Owen-Tam/cyber-quest-hk/README.md

 ﻿# Cyber Quest

- Cyber Quest is a game built with the Godot Engine and GDScript that educates students on digital safety principles, Deepfake and AI security risks.
+ Cyber Quest is a game built with the Godot Engine and GDScript that educates students on digital safety principles, deepfake and AI security risks.

  ## :magic_wand: Technologies
 * GDSCript